 The International Consortium on Combating Wildlife Crime (ICCWC) launched in 2010 brings together Interpol, the CITES Secretariat, World Customs Union and UNODC with the World Bank to promote effective law enforcement nationally and internationally in support of sustainable development and equitable benefit-sharing for the proceeds from sustainable natural resource management.
 The ICCWC also provides training in investigative techniques to judges, lawyers, and customs and wildlife officials worldwide.

 Wealth Accounting and Valuation of Ecosystem Services (WAVES) is a World Bank–facilitated global partnership that promotes sustainable development by mainstreaming natural resources into a country’s development planning and system of national accounting.
-WAVES has been working extensively in Botswana, Colombia, Costa Rica, Madagascar, and the Philippines.
+WAVES have been working extensively in Botswana, Colombia, Costa Rica, Madagascar, and the Philippines.

 The Save Our Species Program combines the financial weight and technical expertise of the World Bank and the Global Environment Facility, the authoritative science of the International Union for Conservation of Nature (IUCN) and the resources and ingenuity of the private sector to ensure that funding goes to species conservation projects for the greatest impact.

 Together with the GEF, the Smithsonian Institution, Save the Tiger Fund and the International Tiger Coalition, the World Bank was a founder of the Global Tiger Initiative (GTI) to save tigers and snow leopards from extinction.
-The GTI Secretariat is now housed by the World Resources Institute.